-- 1. Describe structural organization of the human body
+- Describe structural organization of the human body

 - 2. Identify body systems

 - 3. Describe:

 - 4. a. body planes

 - 5. b. directional terms

 - 6. c. quadrants

 - 7. d. body cavities

 - 8. List major organs in each body system

 - 9. Identify the anatomical location of major organs in each body system

 - 10. Compare structure and function of the human body across the life span

 - 11. Describe the normal function of each body system

 - 12. Identify medical terms, labeling the word parts

 - 13. Define medical terms and abbreviations related to all body systems

 - 14. Describe the origin of medical terms

 - 15. Spell and pronounce medical terms correctly

-MED 105: HIV/AIDS Training for Healthcare Providers
+MED 105: HIV/AIDS and Other Bloodborne Pathogens for Medical Assistants.

-Course offers training in the etiology, epidemiology, transmission, testing, and treatment of HIV/ AIDS.
-Students will review infection control, counseling and confidential interviews with patients, and the legal, ethical, and psychosocial issues related to HIV/AIDS.
-Outcomes per WAC 246-12-270.
-NOTE: Students need to have entry codes to register.
+This course offers training in the etiology, epidemiology, transmission, testing, and treatment of HIV/ AIDS, Hepatitis B and C, and many other bloodborne pathogens.
+Students will review infection control, counseling and confidential interviews with patients, and the legal, ethical, and psychosocial issues related to exposure to bloodborne pathogens and other potentially infectious materials.
+This class may include students from multiple sections.